ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 ## B2.1.
 Setting up

+You will execute the following tasks on the command line.
+If you are new at this, you can have a look at this cheat sheet for help: https://learncodethehardway.org/unix/bash_cheat_sheet.pdf .
+And do not hesitate to ask us for help.

 For these exercises you will need the **IGV genome browser**.
 The program can be found in the folder `/mnt/lectures/biol258/Day7/IGV` and you can copy it to your home directory like so:
 `cp -R /mnt/lectures/biol258/Day07/IGV $HOME`